ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 5.md

 const element = <StopWatch />
 ```

-Although our UI still hasn't change in appearance, we've layed the groundwork for it to be dynamic.
+Although our UI still hasn't changed in appearance, we've laid the groundwork for it to be dynamic.

 #### Make the UI Functional